 Proposals must include a one sentence project summary and a 500-word max project description.
-For the remaining requirements we ask the applicants use their best judgment to provide the necessary amount of information for the project.
+For the remaining requirements we ask the applicants use their best judgment to provide the necessary amount of information for the project without exceeding 10 pages (not including support letters).